Kimi Verma: Early life

-Kimi was born in Punjab on November 20, 1977, then later moved to the city of Bombay in India.
+Kimi was born in Punjab on November 20, 1977, then later moved to the city of Mumbai in India.
 Whilst working on her MBA at Bombay University, Kimi moved to Los Angeles and currently resides there.
 Kimi owns a small women's fashion house and is the Lead Designer and CEO of the company.

 Kimi won the title of Miss Bombay and the Femina Miss India Beautiful Hair title in 1994.
 She has appeared in approximately nine movies, mainly Punjabi, in her near 30 year career.
 At present, she works as a clothing designer and lives in Los Angeles, California.

 Career

-Kimi's film career started with a small role in the film, Naseebo (1994) and was followed by a few Punjabi-language films, such as, Jee Aayan Nu, Asa Nu Maan Watna Da & Mera Pind - My Home.
+Kimi's film career started with a small role in the film, Naseebo (1994) and was followed by a few Punjabi-language films, such as, Jee Aayan Nu, Asa Nu Maan Watna Da and Mera Pind - My Home.